ECO-Qube/capi-gce-demo/README.md

 # The list of nameservers for OpenStack Subnet being created.
 # Set this value when you need create a new network/subnet while the access through DNS is required.
 export OPENSTACK_DNS_NAMESERVERS=127.0.0.53
-# FailureDomain is the failure domain the machine will be created in.
 export OPENSTACK_FAILURE_DOMAIN=nova
-# The flavor reference for the flavor for your server instance.
 export OPENSTACK_CONTROL_PLANE_MACHINE_FLAVOR=ds2G
-# The flavor reference for the flavor for your server instance.
 export OPENSTACK_NODE_MACHINE_FLAVOR=ds2G
-# The name of the image to use for your server instance.
-If the RootVolume is specified, this will be ignored and use rootVolume directly.
 export OPENSTACK_IMAGE_NAME=ubuntu-2004-kube-v1.22.9
-# The SSH key pair name
 export OPENSTACK_SSH_KEY_NAME=demo
-# The external network
 export OPENSTACK_EXTERNAL_NETWORK_ID=4efd71fa-6a5c-4395-a39e-446613e27ab7
 ```